2/13/2019

 speaker

 No big trends.
-I mean cap rates are pretty stable.
+I mean, cap rates are pretty stable.
 The amount of capital that's out there is stable.
-The flow of capital information may have slowed a bit.
+The flow of capital in from Asia may have slowed a bit.
 There's plenty of bidders for anything good that comes to market.
 There's plenty of debt for anything good that comes to market.
-We've said we think the market will be a little less active.
-Well, the growth will be, I shouldn't say that.
-We think the growth in the market will be less in 19 than 18.
-We think it will be kind of a flattish market.
-But I wouldn't say we're seeing big trends and we expect to grow our capital markets in our sales business next year.
+We've said we think the market will be a little less active than I shouldn't say that.
+We think the growth in the market will be less in 2019 than 2018.
+We think it'll be kind of a flattish market.
+But I wouldn't say we're seeing big trends, and we expect to grow our capital markets in our sales business next year.

 speaker